 Write and Execute Alexa Skill Test Scripts

 The first row or line of your Bespoken testing script should always include an Alexa skill launch phrase, such as “launch”, “ask”, “tell”, “load”, “begin”, or “open” followed by your skill invocation name.
-Bespoken Validation is set up to work as one sequence, so you only have to launch your skill once.
+Our Bespoken Dashboard is set up to work as one sequence, so you only have to launch your skill once.
 Check out the example sequence below with three lines.

 After you open your skill in the first line, continue to add rows – each row is an interaction with Alexa and your skill, and part of a conversation.
 Try out different utterances and sequences, with the goal of building a valuable conversation that is an effective, simple test for your skill.